GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

        uint64_t               id;           /* The internal number of the data set */ size_t                 n_alloc;      /* The current allocation length of tables */
        uint64_t               dim[4];       /* Used by GMT_Duplicate_Data to override dimensions */
-       unsigned int           geometry;     /* The geometry of this dataset */ unsigned int           alloc_level;  /* The level it was allocated at */ enum GMT_enum_dest     io_mode;      /* -1: write OGR format (requires proper -a),
+       unsigned int           type;         /* The data record type of this dataset */ unsigned int           geometry;     /* The geometry of this dataset */ unsigned int           alloc_level;  /* The level it was allocated at */ enum GMT_enum_dest     io_mode;      /* -1: write OGR format (requires proper -a),